Jawz84/GitBooks/object_formatting.md

 ### Types without Format data loaded \(the easy way\)

-Types for wich there is no preexisting Format data in the current session are the easiest because there we can directly set the default view by using the `DefaultDisplayPropertySet` parameter of `Update-TypeData`.
+Types for which there is no preexisting Format data in the current session are the easiest because there we can directly set the default view by using the `DefaultDisplayPropertySet` parameter of `Update-TypeData`.

 An example with a `PSCustomObject`: